jasonrichardsmith/on-power/README.md

 these commercial interests.
 Those interests will always be willing to fill your ego, wallet and CV as long as you act as a proxy to their power and greed.

-If you take on the mantle of power, you must accept the responsibilities that come with it, to include dealing with people that do not like what you do with that power.
+If you take on the mantle of power, you must accept the responsibilities that comes with it, to include dealing with people that do not like what you do with that power.
 If anyone ever expresses to you "you screwed me over", that usually indicates they believe you have power over them.
 Step back and ask yourself if you do.
 If 10 people tell you that around the same time, you most